 Infant Center Information

-*Diapers - Disposable diapers can be sent in large supply.
-Wet wipes are supplied by the parent.
+*Diapers - Disposable diapers and wet wipes are supplied by the parent and can be sent in large supply.
 Staff change diapers mid-morning, before nap, after nap and whenever else it is needed.
 If children use cloth diapers we ask that parents please provide a wet bag, or a proper form of storage for soiled diapers.

 *Clothing - Extra clothing will be required every day in case of spills, overflowing diapers, etc. Appropriate outdoor clothing is necessary at all times.
-Hats, mitts, boots (or footwear that will be warm enough and will stay on), neck warmer, ski pants, and warm jackets or snowsuits are a must each cold day.
+Hats, mitts, boots (or footwear that will be warm enough and will stay on), neck warmers, ski pants, and warm jackets or snowsuits are are required in the winter months.
 Sun hats are needed for summer days.
 Please be sure to label all articles.
 Children should be dressed in play clothes as they may become dirty throughout the course of their play.

-*Food - Bottles must be sent prepared ready to heat and serve.
-Bottles are heated up in warm water if needed.
-We suggest 4 oz. bottles as we cannot reheat formula.
-Food should be sent in small microwavable containers.
-Food must be sent prepared the way it is to be served to your child.
-If your child needs their food cut up into bite sized pieces, it is very helpful for parents to do so ahead of time to relieve some of the lunch time stress.
+*Food -Food must be sent prepared the way it is to be served to your child.
+If your child needs their food cut up into bite sized pieces, it is very helpful if parents can do so ahead of time to relieve some of the lunch time stress.
 Bottles and containers must be clearly labeled.

 *Morning and afternoon snacks are provided by the Center.
 Before children start we have parents review a copy of the snack menu to ensure the children are able to eat everything we serve.
 If there are any food restrictions we ask that parents please let us know.
 If parents prefer to provide their own snacks, we will gladly serve them for you.

 *Communication – Individual journals are sent via email at the end of everyday for each child.
 This will record diapering information, naptimes, what they ate and a brief summary of how their day went, and what they did.
 We encourage parents to share any important information with us that may be in the best interest of the children’s day.
 This may include how they slept, if they are teething, or if they are not feeling well etc. Please phone or email at any time to check on your child if you would like to know how their day is going.

-*Drop-off - Please bring your child right into the infant care area.
-Each child will have a locker where extra clothes and diaper bags may be stored for the day.
+*Drop-off - Each child will have a locker where extra clothes and diaper bags may be stored for the day.
 A bag with extra clothes may be left in the locker on a more permanent basis.
 Please remember to remove outdoor footwear before entering the area.
 We like to keep our floor as clean as possible as the children spend a great deal of time on the floor.